cse330-spring-2022/creativeproject-creativeproject-501203-488360/README.md

 <br>

 **Before first use**
-1. Open the project root folder (where this README.md file is in) inside a terminal; go to 'frontend' folder and run 'npm install' command.
+1. Open the project root folder (where this README.md file is in) inside a terminal; go to 'frontend' folder and run the command 'npm install'.
 2. Go back to the project root folder and run the command 'npm install express express-async-handler jsonwebtoken mongoose bcryptjs'.
+3. Go to 'backend' folder and run the command 'npm i cors'.

 <br>